darkarnium/kako/README.md

 ### SSL

-For services that require SSL, such as NetGear remote management simulations, an SSL certificate is required.
+For services that require SSL an SSL certificate and private key are required.
 These can easily be generated with the following command:

 ```
 openssl req -new -subj '/C=US/ST=California/L=San Jose/O=NETGEAR/OU=Home Consumer Products/CN=www.routerlogin.net' \